Thailand ups minimum wage as firms struggle with floods

 "If you think it will cost businesses more, slashing their profitability, that is the one-dimensional view," he told the Bangkok Post in an interview published on Monday.
 "But for me, the policy will reallocate resources in society and is also a good way to boost productivity."

-He saw a rise as part of the government's aim of "rebalancing society," after a destabilizing political crisis that has pitted the rural and urban poor, who largely back Thaksin, against Thailand's traditional elites over the past six years.
+He saw a rise as part of the government's aim of "rebalancing society", after a destabilising political crisis that has pitted the rural and urban poor, who largely back Thaksin, against Thailand's traditional elites over the past six years.

 Yingluck's Puea Thai Party broadly represents the rural and urban working classes.